This article was last updated on: October 2018

 Avianca Fokker 100.
 The airline does not use them anymore, and has other colours which aren’t as nice as these.

 Aero Republica McDonnell-Douglas MD-82.
-The airline does not use them anymore and commercially it’s called Copa Airlines Colombia.
-This article has been pure history…
+The airline does not use them any more, and commercially it’s now called Copa Airlines Colombia.
+Alas, this article has been pure history!

-Ah, of course, Adriana was there as well talking about her husband, booze, the internet, and had already invited half the Airplane to her farm (not me, fortunately).
+Ah, of course, Adriana was there as well, talking about her husband, booze, the internet.
+She had already invited half the Aeroplane to her farm (not me, fortunately).

 Then I went home and slept, jet lag was after me.

-And that was it, I had arrived from my first trip beyond the Pacific puddle without any problem.
+That was it!
+I had arrived from my first trip beyond the Pacific puddle without any problem.